Husnain56/Store-Backup-in-S3/README.md

 # Store Backup in Amazon S3 bucket

-# Create a new IAM user or use existing one
+# Create a new IAM user or use existing one (Skip this step if you already have an IAM User)

 This user would use python to configure AWS using Boto3